 The exterior photos here showcase the R-Design and the Polestar Engineered variants, which sport a sportier look over the Momentum and Inscription variants.
 The Polestar Engineered is an exclusive top-of-the-line plug-in hybrid variant that upgrades the car’s wheels, brakes, suspension and ECU.

 The R-Design and Polestar Engineered variants feature black interiors.
 The latter features yellow seat belts.
-Equipment list includes fully digital instrument cluster, 9-inch Sensus Connect infotainment system compatible with Apple CarPlay, Android Auto and 4G, panoramic moon roof, 15-speaker Bowers & Wilkins or 14-speaker Harman Kardon sound system.
+Equipment list includes a fully digital instrument cluster, a 9-inch Sensus Connect infotainment system compatible with Apple CarPlay, Android Auto and 4G, a panoramic moon roof, and 15-speaker Bowers & Wilkins or 14-speaker Harman Kardon sound system.

 Safety systems include City Safety with Autobrake technology (which is claimed to be the only system on the market to recognize pedestrians, cyclists and large animals), Run-off Road Mitigation, Oncoming Lane Mitigation and other steering assistance systems.

 Optional systems include Pilot Assist system—which supports the driver with steering, acceleration and braking on well-marked roads up to 130 km/h—with improved cornering performance, and Cross Traffic Alert with autobrake.